baylism/RunCounter/README.md

 # HomeStraight

 ## Overview
-An Alexa skill to access information through the Strava API.
+An Alexa skill to access activity information through the Strava API.

 ## Features
 This implementation defines 10 intents, covering queries such as